nmpowell/carbon-intensity-forecast-tracking/README.md

 "The carbon intensity of electricity is a measure of how much CO2 emissions are produced per kilowatt hour of electricity consumed."
 Units, including forecast values, are usually gCO2/kWh.

 Datetimes are all in UTC, in the format 2018-09-17T23:00:00

+### Number of forecasts

+- 48 * 2 = 96, plus the 0th so 97.
+- I think some data is published more than 48 hours in advance.
+I wonder when values stop being updated?

+Q: when do the forecasts _stop_ getting updated?
+A: look at data/2023-03-10T1200Z.json.
+At position 0, this has:
+    "from": "2023-03-10T11:30Z",
+    "to": "2023-03-10T12:00Z",

+I might need to add 1 minute to the inspect datetime before querying the endpoint.